Let's do it together Let's do it together

 Cress Head

-4. Their own mini allotment
+4. Make their own mini allotment

 A mini allotment or raised bed is perfect for older kids to get involved with.
-It’s a step up from growing herbs on the windowsill but still very much achievable with a bit of effort and your guidance.
+It’s a step up from growing herbs on the windowsill, but still easily achievable with a bit of effort and guidance.
 Raised beds are perfect for creating their own little area within your garden, especially if you lack garden space.
 Here’s how to create their mini allotment:

-Mini greenhouses would also work great as their own mini allotment – and they’ll be able to get started earlier in the year, as the greenhouse will add that much-needed heat that seeds need to flourish.
+Mini greenhouses also work great as their own mini allotment – and they’ll be able to get started earlier in the year, as the greenhouse will add that much-needed heat that seeds need to flourish.

 5. Garden competition time!